opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/ims_image_v2.md

   Changing this creates a new image.

 * `os_version` - (Optional) The OS version.
+  This parameter is valid when you create a private image from an external file.
-  This parameter is valid when you create a private image from an external file uploaded to an OBS bucket.
+  This parameter is mandatory when you create a private image from a volume. uploaded to an OBS bucket.
 Changing this creates a new image.

 * `is_config` - (Optional) If automatic configuration is required, set the value to true.